software-trizzey/djazzy-vscode/README.md

 - **AI-Driven Name Recommendations**: Automatically check variable and function names against your team’s coding conventions, ensuring consistency and readability.
 - **Quick Fix Suggestions**: Receive suggestions to fix naming and style violations directly in your IDE, with options to apply changes immediately or review them first.
 - **Configurable Rules**: Simple rule configurations are available directly within the extension settings panel, allowing you to customize naming and style guidelines to match your team's standards.
+- **Redundant Comment Detection**: Automatically flags comments that do not contribute additional information or context to the code below them, helping to keep your codebase clean and efficient.
+Comments marked with '@rome-ignore', 'TODO', or 'FIXME' are intelligently ignored to preserve necessary notes.
 - **Test Suite Conventions**: Notify developers to add or update test files when changes are detected in API views. *MVP: Triggers for files within "api" or "views" folders.*
 - **Supports Multiple Languages**: Initial support for Python, JavaScript, and TypeScript, with plans to expand to more languages.